 Indonesian Black Rice Pudding is a healthy vegan recipe that's perfect for breakfast or dessert!
 Made with coconut milk and naturally sweetened with coconut sugar, this rice pudding recipe can be made on the stove top or in the Instant Pot.

-Once a week the hotel we were staying at served Black Rice Pudding for breakfast.
-It was only served on Sundays and had to be ordered in advance, so I was happy that the stars aligned and I was able to taste this traditional Indonesian breakfast dish.
+Long, long ago, we spent the Christmas holidays in Bali.
+Once a week, the hotel we were staying at served Black Rice Pudding for breakfast.
+I was happy that the stars aligned, and I was able to taste this traditional Indonesian breakfast dish.
+Lucky for me—it has turned into one of my favorite vegetarian breakfast recipes.

 I love rice puddings of all manner, but Indonesian Black Rice Pudding is really something special.
-For starters, it's completely vegan, and sweetened naturally with just a touch of coconut sugar.
+For starters, it's creamy, it's coconutty, and just sweet enough.
+There are just three ingredients, and it's incredibly easy to make.
+(For other international breakfasts, I love Swedish pancakes or protein-packed tofu scramble.)

 Rinse the rice well and throw it into the instant pot with water, coconut milk, and coconut sugar.
 Secure the lid, then place on manual setting, high pressure, for 22 minutes.